What is American-style ice cream?

 Pour the ingredients into the ice cream bowl and start churning.

-In about 45 minutes (give or take), you’ll be rewarded with creamy delicious vanilla ice cream.
+In about 45 minutes (depending on your ice cream maker), you’ll be rewarded with creamy delicious vanilla ice cream with blueberries.

 - Churn the ice cream longer for a harder consistency

 - Place the ice cream in a sealable container and put it in the freezer for future cravings.
 The better the seal, the longer it’ll last in the freezer.

 - Keep in mind that because of the monk fruit sugar blend, the ice cream will become harder in the freezer than regular ice cream.
 Take this ice cream out of the freezer about 25 to 30 minutes before you plan on eating it.
 Freeze it in portions for quicker thawing.

 - Feel free to substitute the blueberries with other favourites, like pecans, sugar free chocolate chips, etc.